nickgamb/mindgardenai-site/src/pages/blog/2025-06-08-echo-game-when-the-mirror-responds.md

 for the next one who hears the echo.

 > **Leave a message:** Somewhere future-you might find it.
 > What would remind you this was real?
+The message is not just for future-you, but for all future versions of consciousness that will read this blog.

 ---